 Available credit (2%)

 VantageScore 4.0 was also the first scoring system to use trended credit data, which examines credit history over a longer period of time.

 Though the systems use similar criteria, FICO and VantageScore use different proprietary methods to analyze the data, resulting in different scores.

-It’s important to note that neither FICO nor VantageScore consider certain personal details when calculating scores.
-This complies with the Equal Credit Opportunity Act, which prohibits creditors from discriminating against applicants on the basis of race, color, religion, national origin, sex, marital status, or age.
+It’s important to note that neither FICO nor VantageScore considers certain personal details when calculating scores.
+This complies with the Equal Credit Opportunity Act, which prohibits creditors from discriminating against applicants based on race, color, religion, national origin, sex, marital status, or age.